-The Group's operating and reportable segments under HKFRS 8 "Operating Segments" are as follows:
+The Group's continuing and discontinued operations and reportable segments under HKFRS 8 "Operating Segments" are as follows:

-Casual restaurant operations ("Casual")
+- Casual restaurant operations ("Casual") - Continuing operation

 This segment derives its revenue from operation of casual dining restaurants in which customers would place orders at front desk and basic table service is provided by the delivery of ordered food to the table.
 The casual restaurants aim to provide a more casual and relaxing atmosphere.